Introduction customer trends and new food sources: what are the food safety risks involved?

 -> There are numerous bacterial species connected to edible insects, some of which are pathogenic.

--> Insects might pose a risk for allergic reactions, especially in individuals allergic to crustaceans due to cross-reactivity.
+-> Insects might pose a risk for allergic reactions, especially in individuals allergic to crustaceans due to allergen cross-reactivity.

-Figure 1: Comparison of feed conversion, , warming potential, and land needed to produce 1 kg of the live animal.
+Figure 1: Comparison of feed conversion, , global warming potential, and land needed to produce 1 kg of the live animal.
 Also shown is the percentage of each animal that is edible.
 Source: FAO, Dr. Van Huis [3]

 • Even though consumers are consuming fewer items made from animals, many still crave the distinctive flavor and mouthfeel of animal products.
 As a result, many plant-based substitutes that closely resemble the flavor and consumption experience of animal-based goods have been developed.